The road to graduate school is long

 keep you on track, here's a calendar of what grad school

 applicants should be doing, and when.

-If you have not yet taken the GRE,
+If you haven't already taken the

-unsure if you need a GRE prep course?
+Not sure whether you need a GRE prep course?
 Call us at

 1.800.809.0800 (+1 703.242.5885 outside the US and

 Canada) to discuss your situation.
 We're here to help you!

 should have already finished making your school choices.

 The number of schools you should apply to varies

 your program interests and personal goals.
 As a